scott-fryxell/jumpoff/src/realness.md

 Realness is a social network that's more like a tool than a popularity contest.
 It uses your phone number, so you get messaging, group text built in.
 All of your information stays on your phone.
 I don't even know who your friends are.
 What is shared on the network are your posts and a simple profile for people to find you.

-Go to [realness.online](https://realness.online) on your phone to use it, and [patreon.com/scottfryxell](https://patreon.com/scottfryxell) to give it a helping hand
+Go to [realness.online](https://realness.online) on your phone to use it, and [patreon.com/scottfryxell](https://patreon.com/scottfryxell) to support my efforts to build it

 # Real talk